Rio Rita (1942 film): Production

 Rio Rita was the first of three films that Abbott and Costello made on loan to Metro-Goldwyn-Mayer while under contract to Universal Pictures; the other two pictures being Lost in a Harem and Abbott and Costello in Hollywood.

 Filming of Rio Rita began on November 10, 1941 and concluded January 14, 1942 and included location shooting near Palm Springs, California.

 During production of Rio Rita, Abbott and Costello had their hand and footprints enshrined at Grauman's Chinese Theater on December 8, 1941.
 The team also signed a new agreement regarding their partnership on January 9, 1942.
 Costello would now earn 60 percent of their salary with Abbott taking 40 percent.

 Joe Kirk, who later played Mr. Bacciagalupe in The Abbott and Costello Show, has a small role.
 (Kirk later became Costello's brother-in-law).

 Reception

 The film earned $1,927,000 in the US and Canada and $1,293,000 elsewhere during its initial theatrical release, making MGM a profit of $1,340,000.

 Home media

-This film, along with Abbott and Costello Meet Captain Kidd, were released on DVD on April 1, 2011 by Warner Bros. on the WB Archive Collection.
+This film, along with Abbott and Costello Meet Captain Kidd, were released on DVD on April 1, 2011 through the Warner Archive Collection.